unicode-org/cldr/docs/site/downloads/cldr-46.md

 <span style="color:red; font-weight: bold;">This is a beta version of CLDR v46.</span>

-It only covers the data, which is available at [release-46-alpha3](https://github.com/unicode-org/cldr/releases/tag/release-46-alpha3).
+The data is available at [release-46-beta2](https://github.com/unicode-org/cldr/releases/tag/release-46-beta2), and the specification is available at [tr35/proposed.html](https://www.unicode.org/reports/tr35/proposed.html).
 Feedback is welcome via [tickets](https://github.com/unicode-org/cldr/blob/main/docs/requesting_changes.md#requesting-updates-to-locale-data-through-a-ticket).
 (The CLDR site is undergoing a migration to Markdown, so the UI for navigation is temporary.)

 ## Overview